Yorkshire chairman Roger Hutton resigns and calls on executive board to follow - NewsBreak

 Hutton issued a full apology to Rafiq, who left the club almost two years before he joined the board in April 2020, and made it clear he was frustrated at the manner in which the former player’s disturbing accounts of institutional racism and discrimination were treated.

-As well as expressing frustration at the way key powerbrokers at Yorkshire responded to the situation, he drew aim at the ECB, who he claims refused his appeal for assistance in an independent inquiry.
+As well as expressing frustration at the way key powerbrokers at Yorkshire – notably chief executive Mark Arthur and director of cricket Martyn Moxon – responded to the situation, he took aim at the ECB which he claims refused his appeal for assistance in an independent inquiry.

 The eventual panel report upheld some of Rafiq’s claims of racial harassment and bullying, but determined that the repeated use of the offensive term “P***” had been delivered “in the spirit of friendly banter”.
-Yorkshire recently concluded that no employees of the club would face any disciplinary action.
+Yorkshire recently concluded that no employees of the club would face any disciplinary action, but a board meeting is taking place on Friday which could yield further developments.

 Hutton, who was this week called to appear at a parliamentary Digital, Culture, Media and Sport committee on November 16, wrote in a statement: “Today I announce my resignation as chairman of Yorkshire County Cricket Club, with immediate effect.